brophdawg11/vue-themed-style-loader/README.md

 .heading { color: red; }
 </style>

-// "red" theme
+// "blue" theme
 <style theme="blue">
 .heading { color: blue; }
 </style>
 ```

 Now, add the loader to your webpack config.
-It is important to note that because all webpack loaders are run from right-to-left (see (Pitching Loaders)[https://webpack.js.org/api/loaders/#pitching-loader]), the `vue-themed-style-loader` must be specified _after_ the `vue-loader`.  this ensures it will execute _before_ the `vue-loader` to discard inactive themed style sections.
+It is important to note that because all webpack loaders are run from right-to-left (see [Pitching Loaders][pitching-loaders], the `vue-themed-style-loader` must be specified _after_ the `vue-loader`.  this ensures it will execute _before_ the `vue-loader` to discard inactive themed style sections.

 Here's an example `webpack.config.js`: